Sanma no Meitantei: Legacy

 Hardcore Gaming 101 said that it had "something of a cult reputation" in Japan.
 The game was voted by readers of Weekly Famitsu in 2003 as being among their favourite Famicom games, being listed in the 20th spot.
 Famitsu also polled their audience on their website in 2003 on which Namco games were their favourite.
 Sanma no Meitantei placed 7th in the poll.
+Discussing the game at a panel about older Family Computer games in 2023, the panelists found the game to still be fun with one of them saying it remained one of the few successful games to feature celebrities.

 Sanma Akashiya would continue to be connected with other Nintendo products in the future.
 In the Japanese-language version of Super Mario RPG (1996), a character refers to a phrase Sanma uses in the game when examining objects.
 Sanma Akashiya would also later become the spokesperson for Nintendo's Mii Channel and for the game Wii Sports (2006).